 I created this website as a resource for today's busy woman - you!
-I know, because I was you.
-We all hear about the importance of self-care and self love and you know that you need to be doing something to take better care of yourself, but because of everything you're juggling — work, family, friends, and community — it almost feels selfish to make time for personal wellness.
+I know, because I am you.
+We all hear about the importance of self-care and self love.
+You know that you 'should' be doing something to take more care of yourself, but because of everything you're juggling — work, family, friends, and community — it feels selfish and impossible.

 This summer, I had the pleasure to meet with new and old friends at the Midsummer Mindfulness Conference in Rome, Italy.
 My meditation experience began with my Japanese mom in childhood.
 My formal training is from yoga instructor trainings and the Mindfulness-Based Stress Reduction Program from the Center for Mindfulness at University of Massachusetts.
 Midsummer Mindfulness was a fantastic opportunity to renew myself at the source.

-A new mind-body study is shedding light on the biological reasons why daily meditation can successfully lower stress.
+A mind-body study is shedding light on the biological reasons why daily meditation can successfully lower stress.
 What's exciting is this research suggests that meditation practice may reduce cellular inflammation and aging and therefore boost longevity and cellular health.